-Violations of this policy by student groups will be referred to the Organization Conduct Board.
+Violations of this policy by student groups will be referred to the Student Group Accountability Process.
 Student group leaders and/or event coordinators may also be held accountable for violations of this policy.

 Other violations not specifically delineated above will be addressed according to the specific circumstances of a given incident, as determined through a dialogue between the Dean of Students Office and any other relevant university departments, including but not limited to SUPER, Residential Education, Resident Fellows, the Graduate Life Office, Department of Athletics, Physical Education & Recreation, and OCS.

-When a university staff member (student or professional) encounters controlled substances (including cannabis) they must immediately notify the Resident Director or cognizant Dean on-call, who will notify the Stanford Department of Public Safety (SUDPS).
+When a university staff member (student or professional) encounters controlled substances (including cannabis) they must immediately notify the Resident Director or Graduate Life Office Dean on-call, who will notify the Stanford Department of Public Safety (SUDPS).
 SUDPS will oversee the safe removal of any controlled substances.

 Similarly, student groups seeking medical treatment for someone for the effects of drug or alcohol use will not be subject to disciplinary action with respect to the use of drugs or alcohol in violation of this policy.
 Educational programs can still be required.